 5. Understand Your Absence Trends

-This isn’t the only way our absence management software can help to reduce absenteeism in your company.
+This isn’t the only way our absence management solution can help to reduce absenteeism in your company.
 As well as acting as a deterrent against unauthorised absences, our system can also help you to reduce unplanned absences caused by illness and injury.

 Our system features a detailed yet accessible reports dashboard.
 Over time, it’ll give you a graphical overview of the absence trends in your company.
 You can get insights into sickness rates, the cost of absence, the amount of time lost, Bradford Factor scores, and more.